Allyson-AI/python-sdk/README.md

 1. **Natural Language Instructions**: Describe tasks in plain English, and Allyson will figure out how to accomplish them.

-2. **Task Planning**: Allyson automatically creates a step-by-step plan for completing the task and tracks progress by marking steps as completed.
+2. **Structured Task Planning**: Allyson automatically creates a step-by-step plan for completing the task and tracks progress by marking steps as completed.
+The enhanced planner:
+   - Maintains a structured representation of the plan with steps and substeps
+   - Automatically tracks the current step and progresses to the next step
+   - Uses intelligent matching to find and update the right steps
+   - Provides consistent formatting and organization of plans

 3. **Built-in Tools**:
    - `goto`: Navigate to a URL